UniversalDependencies/docs/_it/pos/NUM.md

 are tagged as [adjectives](ADJ) or [pronouns](PRON) _(first, second, third, ...)_.
 In Italian there are no adverbial numerals like [cs] _poprvé_ "for the first time" nor multiplicative numerals such as [en] _(once, twice)_.

-Note that, since Roman numerals _(IV)_ are only used as ordinal numerals in Italian (Enciclopedia Treccani), are tagged [ADJ]() for coherence with other ordinal numerals.
+Note that, since Roman numerals _(IV)_ are only used as ordinal numerals in Italian (Enciclopedia Treccani), they are tagged [ADJ]() for coherence with other ordinal numerals.
 In this case we specify `NumType=Ord` as morphological feature.
 A similar treatment is reserved to a cardinal with a suffix such as *a*, *o*, *esimo*, *esima*, or the symbol *°* (similar to the English use of the suffix "th").